-The Deutsche Boerse trading group (written in German as Deutsche Börse) is a joint-stock company and market organiser for the trading of shares and other securities.
-Deutsche Börse has over 700 listed companies with a combined market capitalisation of EUR 1.4 trillion.
-This page will cover what Deutsche Börse markets are available to trade on and how to get started.
-We have also compiled a list of the best brokers for Deutsche Boerse trading below.
+Deutsche Boerse brokers (written in German as Deutsche Börse) offer access to the joint-stock exchange group.
+Deutsche Börse has over 700 listed companies with a combined market capitalization of EUR 1.4 trillion.
+This page will cover what Deutsche Boerse markets are available to trade and how to get started.
+We have also compiled a list of the best brokers with access to the Deutsche Boerse below.

 In 2014, Deutsche Börse joined the UN’s Sustainable Stock Exchanges Initiative, which aims to improve post trade transparency and commitment to environmental, social and corporate governance issues.

-In April 2021, Deutsche Boerse trading centre said it would delist the American cryptocurrency broker, Coinbase, from Xetra and the Frankfurt Stock Exchange.
-As reported by Reuters, this is due to an exchange of incorrect data by the US broker, who says was an “administrative error”.
+In April 2021, Deutsche Boerse said it would delist the American cryptocurrency broker, Coinbase, from Xetra and the Frankfurt Stock Exchange.
+As reported by Reuters, this is due to an exchange of incorrect data by the US broker, who says it was an “administrative error”.

-Interestingly, shares and bonds for Deutsche Boerse Group are also listed in the Frankfurt stock exchange.
-You can trade them as with any other equity and you can visit the Deutsche Börse investors relations website for more information on annual figures and financial reports.
+Interestingly, shares and bonds for Deutsche Boerse Group are also listed on the Frankfurt stock exchange.
+You can trade them as with any other equities and you can visit the Deutsche Börse investors relations website for more information on annual figures and financial reports.

-As of 2021, the Frankfurt Stock Exchange, operated by the Deutsche Boerse trading firm, is one of the few exchanges that still has a trading floor.
-On this trading floor, Xetra Frankfurt Specialists sit at traders’ desks and trade in person with exchange traders and independent brokers.
+By 2021, the Frankfurt Stock Exchange, operated by the Deutsche Boerse firm, was one of the few exchanges that still had a trading floor.
+On this floor, Xetra Frankfurt Specialists sit at traders’ desks and trade in person with exchange traders and independent brokers.
 However, trading floors are quickly losing relevance all over the world and over 90% of Deutsche Boerse trades happen electronically on Xetra.

 What Is The DAX Index?